 Cannabis that has gone ‘bad’ will be moist to the touch and squishy when squeezed.
 Again, this marks the presence of mold.
-Sometimes, mold develops on the inside of the bud, making it difficult to tell it’s really there unless you go in for a squish test.
+Sometimes, mold develops on the inside of the bud.
+Thus, making it difficult to tell it’s really there unless you go in for a squish test.

-Fresh, high-quality bud will be slightly sticky to the touch due to the presence of trichomes on the bud’s surface, but if it’s moist or feels ‘sweaty,’ it’s best to throw it out.
+Fresh, high-quality bud will be slightly sticky to the touch due to the presence of trichomes on the bud’s surface.
+However, if it’s moist or feels ‘sweaty,’ it’s best to throw it out.
 On the other hand, if your nugs feel hard, dehydrated, and break apart easily when handled gently, it’s still good to smoke; it’s just dried out!

 The enticingly pungent smell of fresh bud is instantly recognizable.
 No matter the strain, fresh weed will offer users a waft of its terpene profile that’s noticeable as soon as the bag or jar it’s stored in is open.